As a chess player you should follow some basic rules of chess.

 You have to press the chess clock with the same hand that is used to move the pieces on the board.
 It is not allowed to play chess with the right hand but press the clock with the left hand or vice versa.

 - When you like to adjust a piece then wait until it is your move and say “J’adoube”.
 This is French and means: “I touch”.
-After you have said this, you can
+After you have said this, you can adjust the pieces.

 - If you touch a piece, you must move it